 Jack holds a bachelor's degree in English from Kutztown (PA) University and a master's degree in Journalism from Michigan State University.

-Tiana joined AFSA in April 2015 and serves as the association’s Meetings Coordinator.
-Tiana is responsible for all major events and meetings registrations as well as smaller committee meetings and seminars.
-She also assists with all aspects of pre-meeting planning and logistics.
+Tiana serves as the association’s Accounting Associate.
+She is responsible for processing receivables, and assists with day to day accounting functions.
+She joined AFSA in April 2015, in her previous role as the association’s Meetings Coordinator.
+Tiana was responsible for processing meeting registrations and reporting stats on all major events and meetings as well as smaller committee meetings and seminars.
+She also assisted with minor aspects of pre-meeting planning and logistics.

 Prior to joining AFSA Tiana worked with the National Automobile Dealers Association, in the Membership and Marketing Department.